abrady/Vulk/README.md

   * dependency.srcSubpass = VK_SUBPASS_EXTERNAL;
 *

+boo, not working. why? what can we bisect?

+1. does it render if I just use the swapChainImages from the main renderer?

+1. I have my 'swapchain images': std::vector<VkImage> swapChainImages;

+* vkGetSwapchainImagesKHR(...) initializes it

+1. swapChainImageViews[i] = createImageView(swapChainImages[i],...);
+1.

 ## 5/10

 ImGui or my scene can render because ImGUI is clearing the buffer. let's fix: